Creative writing

 Posted on

-A degree in creative writing allows you to develop your writing, research and creative thinking skills.
-These skills are useful in a range of careers such as writing, publishing, marketing, PR and teaching
+A degree in creative writing allows you to develop your writing abilities, as well as critical and creative thinking skills.
+These attributes are useful in a range of careers such as writing, publishing, marketing, PR and teaching

 Work experience

 You can gain valuable experience by writing for your student newspaper or magazine, volunteering in schools, or getting involved with writers' groups.
 Also, try submitting work to journals or anthologies, entering competitions, performing at spoken word events or approaching local drama groups to see if they will use your scripts.
-This will boost your profile and help build your confidence.
+This will boost your profile, help build your confidence and allow you to network with other writers and editors who can help you get published.

 You can also look for related work experience with, for example, publishing houses and advertising and marketing firms.
-You could write speculatively to a number of businesses to ask if you could complete some short-term work experience or shadowing.
-This can help you get a foot in the door in a highly-competitive industry and could lead to a permanent position.
+You could write speculatively to several businesses to ask if you could complete some short-term work experience or shadowing.
+This can help you get a foot in the door in a highly competitive industry and could lead to a permanent position.

 As well as creative talent and writing experience, you will also need perseverance and determination to succeed as a writer.